Putting a Price on Marriage: The Long-standing Custom of Dowries

 Jadeite Cabbage - Jin received it as part of her dowry for her wedding to Guangxu, in 1889. (peellden/ CC BY SA 3.0 )

 In general, people today do not believe in a dowry, as it supports the demotion of women and their absolute dependence on their husbands.
-A dowry ultimately refutes the long-fought battle for equality of the sexes and incorrectly characterizes women as second-class people.
+A dowry ultimately refutes the long-fought battle for equality of the sexes and incorrectly characterizes women as second-class people and in some extreme cases the practice has even been linked to violence.

 ‘Without a Dowry’ aka ‘Sunday in the Luxembourg Gardens’.
 (1883-1885) by James Tissot. ( Public Domain )